guardian/dotcom-rendering/dotcom-rendering/docs/architecture/028-dotenv.md

     </Island>
 )

-This has considerable security implementations as this variable would then be available to any consumer of the site.
+This has considerable security implications as this variable would then be available to any consumer of the site.

 ## Limitations